re-mote-sensing/re-mote/Documentation/Water_Sensor/Build_EndNode.md

 - Connect Turbidity-PWR to Arduino-A4
 - Connect Turbidity-GND to Arduino-GND
 - Connect Turbidity-D to Arduino-A5
-Important Note: Turbidity's Data pin needs Analog connection to the Arduino.
+Important Note: Turbidity's Data pin needs analog connection to the Arduino

 **Temperature Sensor:**